mohsr/teaching/README.md

 	4. Sets
 		1. Why use a set?
 	5. Dicts
+	6. Tuples
+		1. Why use a tuple?
-	6. Null
+	7. Null
-	7. The "is" operator
+	8. The "is" operator
-	8. The "in" operator
+	9. The "in" operator
-	9. Try...Except blocks
+	10. Try...Except blocks
-	10. Homework
+	11. Homework
 5. Lesson: File I/O
 	1. Reading from a file
 	2. Writing to a file